txtdirect/txtdirect/CONTRIBUTING.md

 ### New feature

-As your time is precious and not all features might be in the scope of what the TXTDIRECT wants to achieve, please open up an issue first.
+As your time is precious and not all features might be in the scope of what the TXTDirect wants to achieve, please open up an issue first.

 It would be helpful to answer some questions:
   * Why do you need this feature?